-The Board of Directors ("the Board" or "Board") is responsible for providing strategic direction, guidance, and oversight across the Bank, including the Bank's Enterprise Risk Management ("ERM") and risk appetite frameworks.
-The risk appetite framework reflects the aggregate level and type of risk that the Bank is willing to accept or to avoid, in order to achieve its business objectives.
-The Bank's ERM process involves the Bank's Board of Directors, management and their risk committees, and other personnel.
-It is applied in strategy-setting and across the Bank, designed to identify potential events that may affect the Bank, and manage risk to be within the risk appetite, and provide reasonable assurance regarding the achievement of objectives.
+The Board of Directors ("the Board" or "Board") is responsible for providing strategic direction, guidance, and oversight across the Bank, including the establishing of the Bank's Enterprise Risk Management ("ERM") framework and risk appetite statements.
+The risk appetite statement reflects the aggregate level and type of risk that the Bank is willing to accept, in order to achieve its business objectives.
+The Bank's ERM process starts with the prudent risk management tone set by the Bank's Board of Directors.
+This tone from the top guides management and their risk committees, and other personnel.
+The ERM process is applied in strategy-setting and other activities across the Bank, and is designed to identify potential events that may affect the Bank.
+The process helps manage risk to within the risk appetite, and to provide reasonable assurance regarding the achievement of objectives.